affansheikh/VerveSampleProject/thought-process.md

 ---

+*Note:*
-*Note:* To check the state of the codebase after each iteration/extension, please refer to the respective git commits.
+  - To check the state of the codebase after each iteration/extension, please refer to the respective git commits.
+  - To use the **GET** endpoint successfully, make sure your Redis server and Kafka service is up and running locally.